hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.svg" alt="BIM Models" width="600">
 </p>

 Some of the conventional Building Information Management (BIM) tools are being used to design out-buildings (greenhouses, sheds, workshop, garage, ...) as shown in the panel to the left.
 However, the main purpose of this file system is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) as shown in the panel to the right.
-The intent is to adapt the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/), which includes infrastructure and landscaping, once available.
+The intent is to adapt the [BIM-IFC5 standard](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/), which includes infrastructure and landscaping.

 ## Schedule:

-Over the course of 2021 we will continue to refine the above concept design with the help of consultants.
-Following that will be a [feasibility study](https://guides.co/g/vital-steps-a-cooperative-feasibility-study-guide/85047) that considers the state of technology (e.g. IFC5, co-generation, and smart contracts) as well as the relevant industry standards, government regulations, and tax treatments.
+Over the course of 2021 we are continuing to refine the above concept design with the help of consultants.
+Following that will be a [feasibility study](https://guides.co/g/vital-steps-a-cooperative-feasibility-study-guide/85047) that considers the state of technology for the integrated greenhouse as well as the relevant industry standards, government regulations, and tax treatments.
 The feasibility study is not expected to change our overall concept for carbon-negative agroforestry, but rather will tell us how quickly the greenhouse integrated co-generation system can be implemented and the scope of our activities.
 Following feasibility will be the preliminary designs, then the down-selected detailed design, then a business plan for implementation.
 Implemenation very well may end up being within this decade or we may need to plan for a more gradual inter-generational transition to carbon-negative agroforestry with greenhouse.

 ## Owners